Danila-Bain/typst-theorems/src/theofig.typ

 ///   #theorem[Another body]
 ///   ```)
 ///
-/// - ..caption (array with one element): Additional text in supplement, i.e.
+/// - ..note (array with one element): Additional text in supplement, i.e.
 ///   author, year, or source of the theorem, like in *Theorem 1 (Cauchy, 1831).*
 ///   === Example
 ///   #code-example-row(```typst